 One of the absolute joys of travel is exploring new cuisines, but every so often it can be a good idea to find a restaurant that serves good, familiar food.
 Obviously what is familiar to you will be different to the next person, but it isn’t difficult to find somewhere in Asia that serves good Italian or Western food for example, or somewhere in Europe that serves dishes from – well, pretty much anywhere.
 So indulge in local cuisine as much as you like, but there is no shame in mixing it up once in a while and grabbing a good juicy burger or a plate of pasta too.
 That variety in your diet will not only be good for your digestive system, it will fill you with feelings of familiarity and comfort too which will help with the homesickness.

 Yes you are travelling through some of the most amazing places on the planet, yes you want to get out and experience as much of it as you can while you can, I get that.
-But trust me, every once in a while it can do you some real good to get yourself a private room, get a hot shower, sit around in your pants and settle down with a good movie and some comfort food.
-One night once in a while on an extended trip won’t do you any harm, but it will help you feel more comfortable in your surroundings and take your mind off feeling homesick.
+But trust me.
+Every once in a while it can do you some real good to get yourself a private room, get a hot shower, sit around in your pants and settle down with a good book or a new movie and some comfort food.
+One night once in a while on an extended trip won’t do you any harm, but it will help you feel more comfortable in your surroundings, give you that all important you time and take your mind off feeling homesick.

 It’s true.
 Homesickness may feel a little bit overwhelming at first as many strong emotions do, but like all emotions it too is transitory and it will pass.
 Acknowledge the fact that this is how you are feeling now, deal with it and let it pass.